Christopher-James-Francis-Rodgers/Visual-Studio-Code---workbench.colorCustomizations-List-for-settings.json/README.md

 The are all commented-out, which means that the ones you enable will have a different text color, allowing you to easily see in your settings.json file those color settings you have modified.

-Note that these color settings do not relate to syntax, or semantics colorization.

 The settings are categorized, and listed in the same manner as the source page, though I have added additional sub-headings.

 ## These color settings do not relate to syntax, or semantics colorization